Felix-Quehl/c-inter-process-communication/README.md

 }
 ```

-### Inter process communication with a child process
+### Interprocess communication with a child process

 Every process, parent and child, does have its own memory/address-space.
-No matter whether the are stack or heap variables.
+No matter whether they are stack or heap variables.
-Not even pointer that are targeting the same memory address
+Not even pointers that are targeting the same memory address
 are actually accessing the same psychical memory location.
-There are multiple solutions to implement inter process communication.
+There are multiple solutions to implement inter-process communication.

-In this example we are going to use a System V shared memory segment.
+In this example, we are going to use a System V shared memory segment.
 These are the corresponding functions:

 * [shmget](https://man7.org/linux/man-pages/man2/shmget.2.html)